 One of the essentials of any quality website is a solid About page.

-Any and all websites or blogs should also always include a contact email and links to all relevant social media profiles on its About page.
+All types of websites should also always include a contact email and links to all relevant social media profiles on its About page.

-A well crafted About page can be the cornerstone of your brand.
-It indicates who you are, what your style is and what you’re offering your users.
+A well-crafted About page can be a cornerstone of your brand.
+It indicates who you are, your approach and personality, is and what you’re offering your users.
 While you may indeed spend more time here than on any other page element, it is time that will pay off in spades.